The governance structure comprises a full-time Executive Group of at least three and no more than five members

 APRA’s responsibilities include the development of regulatory and supervisory policies relating to the performance of its role as prudential regulator, including the making of prudential standards under relevant legislation.

 The Executive Group meets formally on a monthly basis, and more frequently as required, to discuss and resolve the major policy, supervisory and strategic issues facing APRA at the time.
 It also holds management group meetings with APRA’s senior management at least weekly for high-level information sharing and decisions on more routine supervisory and organisational matters.

-The Committee comprises an external chair (with casting vote), one external member, one member of APRA’s Executive Group and one Executive General Manager (on a one-year rotation).
-In addition, regular attendees at committee meetings are one of the Executive General Managers, the General Manager Risk Assessment and Internal Audit, the Chief Financial Officer and a representative of the Australian National Audit Office.
+The Committee comprises an external chair (with casting vote), one external member, and one a member of APRA’s Executive Group.
+In addition, regular attendees at committee meetings are one of the Executive General Managers, the General Manager Risk Assessment Management and Internal Audit, the Chief Financial Officer and a representative of the Australian National Audit Office.
 The Chairman of APRA may attend by invitation.

 The role of the Risk Management Committee is to assist the APRA Chair in considering risk management issues affecting APRA and to help raise awareness of risk management issues that could impact APRA and fulfilmentof its mission.

 The RM&QA unit is independent of APRA's Management structure and reports to the APRA Members and the RMC every quarter.
 The GM - RM&QA has a direct reporting line to the Chair of the RMC while maintaining a day-to-day reporting line with an APRA Member.